 It’s a sustainable way of eating—with a variety of health benefits.
 This lifestyle encourages you to focus on fruits and vegetables in season (for your geographic area, specifically).
 There are many reasons to eat with the seasons.
 After all, when foods are grown out of season, they can’t follow their natural growing and ripening rhythms.
 In order for certain fruits and vegetables to be available year-round, ripening agents are used.
 These include chemicals, gases, and heat processes.
 If you want berries in the winter, instead of opting for conventional berries (sprayed with pesticides), grab a bag of frozen organic berries instead!
 Mix them into yogurt, oatmeal, smoothies, or make homemade berry jam.

 Food in season tastes better.
 And it’s cheaper.
 Citrus hits different in the winter.
 Juicy tomatoes are summer’s candy.
 You get the gist.
 Naturally-ripened fruits and vegetables—grown and picked in season—are typically full of flavor and nutrients.
-Additionally, eating with the seasons is better for the environment.
-Most of us give little thought to the environmental impact of traveling produce.
-However, so much of our produce is imported.
+Eating seasonally also reduces the demand for out-of-season produce, which further supports more local produce and supports local farming.
+In turn, this requires less transportation, less refrigeration, and more.
+Ultimately, there are many benefits of eating with the seasons.

 how to eat seasonally in the spring